Attract Love and Set Healthy Boundaries

 Have you ever felt unworthy or unloved?
 Maybe it's a tightness in your chest when you worry that your life will be spent alone.
 Or a sick, sinking feeling in the pit of your stomach when you have been overlooked, ignored, or rejected.
 Negative emotions warp self-perception and can lead to unhealthy behaviors or even prolonged periods of depression.

-If you've experienced intrusive, self-deprecating thoughts, please know that you are not alone.
+If you've experienced intrusive, self-deprecating thoughts, you are not alone.
 We all need reminders from time to time that our lives have purpose.
 Everyone is worthy of love.

 1. Start by loving yourself.

 Self-love isn't the same as being selfish, narcissistic, or self-centered.
 You are allowed to love who you are.
 Love all your imperfections because there is no one in the world exactly like you.
 Your body, your thoughts & your heart are beautifully unique.

 Dedicate the front pages of your journal to writing down positive experiences or moments in the day when you felt proud of your accomplishments.
 Jot down the names of friends and family that love and support you.
 Also, list things you love about yourself, such as your sense of humor, your survival instinct, and your smile.
 Try to see yourself outside the judgmental lens of pain by viewing the person in the mirror as a friend or, at the very least, a decent human being.

 2. Develop a self-care routine.

 A consistent self-care routine is a tangible way to improve your sense of worth.
 You will need to brainstorm activities that cultivate joy and centeredness.
 It's helpful to think about your five senses (taste, smell, touch, sight, sound) and what things are pleasing to those senses.
 For example, if the scent of lavender comforts you, then burn lavender incense or spray your pillow with the fragrance before bed.